jagchat/web-ui/react-js/01-Various ways/05-Basic-Starter/README.md

-# Basic React app with Webpack 4 / Babel 7 (not using create-react-app)
+# Basic React app with Webpack 4 / Babel 7

+> - does not use "create-react-app"
+> - support HMR (live preview / Hot Module Replacement)